jogrue/jogRu/README.md

 # License

-This software dedicated to the public domain and licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+This software is dedicated to the public domain and licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).